 - Located next to Monument Tube Station is 68 King William Street, a 250,000 square foot mixed-use development that provides full furnished serviced offices amongst a variety of retail spaces.
 Refurbished in 2004, this building also features meeting rooms and video conferencing facilities.

 - At the southern end of King William Street, adjacent to London Bridge, is Adelaide House.
 This Grade II listed office building opened in 1925 and was the first building in the City to be constructed with a steel frame.
 Currently, the headquarters for the law firm Berwin Leighton Paisner, Adelaide House is known for its distinctive art deco style and enviable location.

 - At the junction of King William Street and Cannon Street is 18 King William Street, a rectangular office building that provides modern spaces with high-speed internet, administrative support, breakout space, meeting rooms, and a variety of other amenities.

 The Monument area is centred around the Monument to the Great Fire of London, which was erected to commemorate the devastating fire that consumed much of Central London in 1666 and the subsequent rebuild that occurred following the disaster.

 Built between 1671 and 1677, the Doric column is topped with a gilded urn of fire and stands at a height of 202 feet or 62 metres.
 A winding staircase with 311 steps allows visitors to reach the top of the structure, which offers panoramic views of London’s financial district and the River Thames.
-Situated in the heart of the City of London, the stone monument stands at the junction of Monument Street and Fish Street Hill close to the north end of London Bridge.
-The site of the structure was where St. Margaret's became the first church to be destroyed by the Great Fire of London.
+Situated in the heart of London, the stone monument stands at the junction of Monument Street and Fish Street Hill, close to the north end of London Bridge.
+The site of the structure was where St. Margaret's became the first church to be destroyed by the Great Fire.
 It is also located close to where the fire started, a baker's house on Pudding Lane.